SwiftMindInstitute/open-source/README.md

-# BlueSky Open Source
+# SwiftMind Institute Open Source

-Made with ❤️ by BlueSky.
+Made with ❤️ by SwiftMind Institute.

 # Contributing